asm-dev/film-browsing-spa-ssr/README.md

 - **Error Handling**: includes user-friendly error boundaries and fallback UIs.
 For instance, if the API key is missing or invalid, the app shows a clear error message and allows switching to mock data with a single click.
 - **Shared Component Library**: both the SPA and SSR implementations use a common `shared` workspace, where UI components, services, types, and mock logic are defined and reused.
 This avoids duplication and ensures consistency across both environments.
 - **Monorepo Architecture**: the project is structured as a monorepo using [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces), with separate apps for the React SPA (`/react-app-spa`) and Next.js SSR (`/next-ssr`), and a shared package (`/shared`) that encapsulates all reusable logic.
+  -- **Atomic Component Design**: when developing an application, organizing our componentes is essential for maintainability and scalability.
+One of the most popular approaches is the atomic folder structure, which we use to host our shared React components.

 ## Why Is Any of This Interesting?